Preetinasibyan/PreetiSharma/README.md

 3 Send multiple post requests at same time using multiple connections for stress/load/performance testing.

-4 Run automation scripts for windows and Mac\Linux and make sure both connections work fine togerther and hash application is able to handle all requests.
+4 Run automation scripts for windows and Mac\Linux and make sure both connections work fine together and hash application is able to handle all requests.
   And Total Stats should count server requests from both the platforms.